 I’ve long been vocal about my disdain for New 52 Shazam, having given up on the character altogether immediately following Darkseid War: Shazam! #1, in which I expressed that it was everything wrong with the character that you did not know you were doing.

-Of all of my complaints, from calling the character Shazam instead of Captain Marvel, to continuing to make him an immature man-child for comedy relief, and pigeonholing him as DC’s “magic guy,” just to differentiate an already-distinctive Captain Marvel even more from Superman, the biggest for me was making Billy Batson a jerk.
+Of all of my complaints since the introduction of New 52 Shazam in Curse of Shazam!, from calling the character Shazam instead of Captain Marvel, to continuing to make him an immature man-child for comedy relief, and pigeonholing him as DC’s “magic guy,” just to differentiate an already-distinctive Captain Marvel even more from Superman, the biggest for me was making Billy Batson a jerk.

-There is nothing, I repeat: nothing, that will make me – and many other long-time Captain Marvel fans – drop the book faster than an Nth metal gravity punch than if Billy Batson continues being a jerk in Rebirth.
+There is nothing, I repeat: nothing, that will make me – and many other long-time Captain Marvel fans – drop a Captain Marvel Rebirth book faster than an Nth metal gravity punch than if Billy Batson continues being a jerk.

 As you look to continue your streak of goodwill with the fans, we become closer to the second wave of Rebirth, which you have said will come after you get this first wave of characters and their books just right.
 From the looks of things, you’ve done just that.